Lost Experience: Sprite

 As of 10 May 2006, the clock on the Hanso Foundation's site occasionally changed to display "OB:EY" for one minute.
-The changes are marked by an audible blip of static.
+The changes were marked by an audible blip of static.
 The minutes of the day at which these changes occurred correspond to the Lost numbers (4, 8, 15, 16, 23, 42), though not every occurrence of these times results in the link.
 When the clock does change, it becomes a clickable link to the sublymonal website.

 Later a Sprite commercial appeared on the air that promoted the sublymonal website, which had changed to a completely Sprite-based subliminal ad site.
 One commercial showed a person blind folded with a lemon and lime slice, getting small drops of Sprite in his mouth and eye.
 A second commercial showed the clashing of a green sumo wrestler, and a yellow sumo wrestler into a young gentleman.
 These commercials both contained hidden passwords that flashed briefly onscreen.
 The passwords, bentley, scan, listen, tongue, chill, belly, spray, pulse, embedded, and duh could be entered into the text box on the sublymonal website for hidden videos and websites.